jhedss/brecia-forecast/README.md

-# Forecast — Shoes Inventory Reorder Predictor
+# Inventory Forecast dashboard

-Student-friendly demo using React + TensorFlow.js
+ React + TensorFlow.js

 What it is
 - A React app that trains a simple TensorFlow.js model in the browser to predict whether a shoe SKU should be reordered.